 We can point out several subtypes of the transport wheelchairs and at some point, they do distinguish by their sizes:

 1. Transit wheelchair is the smallest transport wheelchair.
 In 99% of the cases the owner of such a chair has an additional or to be more specific – a general – wheelchair and uses the transit chair only for travel that requires as little luggage as possible.

 2. Companion transport wheelchairs are 100% not movable without any support.
 These wheelchairs are not only ideal for traveling but very helpful for those relatives, who are not used to taking care of a patient that is in most cases not able to move at all.

-3. The folding transport wheelchair is an amazing modern solution for a mobility aid.
-Indeed, most of today’s wheelchairs regardless their type can fold and transform.
+3. The folding transport wheelchair is an amazing modern solution for mobility aid.
+Indeed, most of today’s wheelchairs regardless of their type can fold and transform.
 Though, the folding transport wheelchair shows you genius magic.
 It takes a second to see the big wheelchair looking like a small lady’s backpack for a party.

 Speaking of folding, we should note that there are also rigid wheelchairs.
 They cannot fold, but they do come with their own strong points.